2026 Valspar Championship odds, picks: Surprising predictions from model that's called 16 majors

 SportsLine's model simulated the Valspar Championship 2026 10,000 times and revealed its surprising PGA picks this week

 The PGA Florida Swing concludes this week with the 2026 Valspar Championship at Innisbrook Resort and Golf Club - Copperhead Course - beginning on Thursday.
 Scottie Scheffler and Rory McIlory are among the golfers taking the week off, but it's still a strong field with big names like Xander Schauffele, Viktor Hovland, Matt Fitzpatrick and Brooks Koepka all teeing it up.
-The latest 2026 Valspar Championship odds from FanDuel Sportsbook list Schauffele as the favorite at +1100, followed by Hovland (+1600) and Fitzpatrick (+1900).
+The latest 2026 Valspar Championship odds from FanDuel Sportsbook list Schauffele as the favorite at +1100, followed by Fitzpatrick at +1300, Hovland (+1700) and Akshay Bhatia and Justin Thomas, both at +1900.
 Koepka, meanwhile, is +2500.

-Other past major winners in the field include Justin Thomas (+2200), Jordan Spieth (+2500) and Wyndham Clark (+4500).
+Other past major winners in the field include Jordan Spieth (+2500), J.J.
+Spaun (+3000) and Wyndham Clark (+5500).
 Before locking in any 2026 Valspar Championship picks, entering any Valspar Championship one and done contests, or making any PGA DFS picks on sites like FanDuel or DraftKings, be sure to see the golf predictions and projected leaderboard from the proven computer model at SportsLine.

 SportsLine's proprietary model, built by DFS pro Mike McClure, simulated every PGA Tour event 10,000 times and reveals golf betting picks that have a history of being extremely profitable.